kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 ## Before you begin

 1. Install Gloo Edge Open Source, Enterprise, or Federation **version 1.9.0 or later**.
+2. [Upgrade your installation]({{< versioned_link_path fromRoot="/operations/upgrading/upgrade_steps/" >}}) to the latest patch version for your current minor version.
+For example, you might upgrade your {{< readfile file="static/content/version_geoss_latest_minor.md" markdown="true">}} installation to the latest {{< readfile file="static/content/version_geoss_latest.md" markdown="true">}} patch.
-2. If you have Gloo Edge Enterprise or Federation, set your license key as an environment variable.
+3. If you have Gloo Edge Enterprise or Federation, set your license key as an environment variable.
 To request a license, [contact Sales](https://www.solo.io/company/contact/).
    ```
    export GLOO_LICENSE=<license>
    ```
-3. Set the target version that you want to upgrade to as an environment variable.
+4. Set the target version that you want to upgrade to as an environment variable.
 To find available versions, check the [changelog]({{< versioned_link_path fromRoot="/reference/changelog/" >}}).
 The following commands include the latest versions for each of the following Gloo Edge installation options.
    {{< tabs >}}
 {{< tab name="Open Source" codelang="shell" >}}
 export TARGET_VERSION={{< readfile file="static/content/version_geoss_latest.md" markdown="true">}}